spcourse/sp1/python/en/loops/index.md

     total = 0
     for x in range(1, 11):
-        print("x now has the value", x)
+        print(f"x now has the value {x}")
         total = total + x

-    print("The sum of all numbers from", 1, "to", 10, "=", total)
+    print(f"The sum of all numbers from 1 to 10 = {total}")

-**Exercise 1:** Please change this program by changing the indentation of the print-statement in such a way that it starts at the same position as the line 'sum = sum + x'.
-Run the program and try to understand what happens. problems with indentation is a very common mistake when using loops, so it is important to see these type of 'mistakes' so you can recognize them later.
+**Exercise 1:** Please change this program by including another print statement: `print(f"The sum of all numbers from 1 to {x} = {total}")`.
+Include this line beneath `total = total + x`, in such a way that it starts at the same position (the same level of indentation).
+Run the program and try to understand what happens.
+Problems with indentation are a very common mistake when using loops, so it is important to see these type of 'mistakes' so you can recognize them later.

 **Exercise 2:** At this moment we use the numbers from 1 to 10.
 Please try to adapt the program in such a way that you define a new variable once at the beginning of the program (so not in the range() function) that holds the maximum number.
+Use this maximum number as the maximum value for the for-loop: `for x in range(1, maximum)`.

-**Exercise 3:** Make a program that has the same functionality as the example, but now use a while-loop instead of a for-loop.
+**Exercise 3:** Make a program that has the same functionality as the original example, but now use a while-loop instead of a for-loop.

 **Exercise 4:** Use a while-loop to ensure that the program will print numbers greater than 10, but that it will stop if the sum of all numbers up to that point is bigger than 123.
+To help you, the expected output is provided:

+	Value of total: 0, value of x: 10
+	Value of total: 10, value of x: 11
+	Value of total: 21, value of x: 12
+	Value of total: 33, value of x: 13
+	Value of total: 46, value of x: 14
+	Value of total: 60, value of x: 15
+	Value of total: 75, value of x: 16
+	Value of total: 91, value of x: 17
+	Value of total: 108, value of x: 18
+	End value of total: 126, end value of x: 19

 ## Filtering using loops